Pavel-Durov/llvm-ir-analysis/README.md

 - Average instruction counts
 - Key insights about selection bias

+**Note:** The CSV analysis does not include adjusted size distribution since the CSV format does not preserve the raw traced blocks data needed for overhead calculation.

 ### Analyse ASM Block Data

 Analyse the distribution of block sizes directly from ASM files (detects `__yk_trace_basicblock` calls):